froxlor/Documentation/_general/installation/aptpackage.md

 ## 5. Proceed with installation and configuration

-Note: be sure your webserver's webroot is `/var/www/`.
-If not, just adjust the default-vhost config of the webserver to point to `/var/www/`, restart/reload webserver and keep reading :)

 Now follow the general installation documentation starting with **step 3**: [Install froxlor from tarball](/general/installation/tarball.html#3-installation-via-web-installer)